taotaoorange/words-matter-scene-text-for-image-classification/README.md

 - - - -
 ### Usage

-**[Dataset]**: The Con-Text dataset used in this work can be found here https://staff.fnwi.uva.nl/s.karaoglu/datasetWeb/Dataset.html
+**[Dataset]**: The Con-Text dataset can be found here https://staff.fnwi.uva.nl/s.karaoglu/datasetWeb/Dataset.html

 'Finegrained_ImageNames.mat' is the list of images in the Con-Text dataset.